hpc2n/linux-command-line-101/docs/filesystem.md

     r[a,i,o]ck
     ```

-    This matches rack, rick, rock.
+    This matches rack, rick, and rock.

     ```bash
     a[d-j]a
     ```

-    This matches ada, afa, aja, ...  and any three letter word that starts with an a and ends with an a and has any character d to j in between.
+    This matches ada, afa, aja, ...  and any three letter word that starts with an a, ends with an a, and has any character from d to j in between.
 Try with ``ls a[d-j]a``.

     ```bash
     [0-9]